-The yard is pretty much our last priority right now, but eventually we want to make it more our style...a new patio, hot tub, outdoor seating and string lights, etc. You can see some of my inspiration here.
+The yard is pretty much our last priority right now, but eventually we want to make it more our style...a new patio, hot tub, seating, an outdoor pouf, string lights, etc.

 Besides all the major to-dos, there's also lots of decorating that I'm excited to get started on: lighting fixtures to switch out (so many boob lights!!!), window treatments to choose and hang, rugs and furniture to buy, and decorative accessories to add the finishing touches.
 The plan is to take things slowly, though, so we're not just filling rooms with stuff for the sake of it.

 After FIVE months of living in limbo (thanks Mom & Dad!) it's soooo nice to have our own space again...and it's even better that we OWN it and can change whatever we want!